 But who indeed are you—a mere human being—to talk back to God?
 Does what is molded say to the molder, “Why have you made me like this?”
 Has the potter no right to make from the same lump of clay one vessel for special use and another for ordinary use?
 But what if God, willing to demonstrate his wrath and to make known his power, has endured with much patience the objects of wrath prepared for destruction?
 And what if he is willing to make known the wealth of his glory on the objects of mercy that he has prepared beforehand for glory—even us, whom he has called, not only from the Jews but also from the Gentiles?
 (Romans 9:20–24 NET)

-Thus, a sizable industry existed in Jerusalem of New Testament times for making a variety of stone vessels.
+Thus, a sizable industry existed in Jerusalem in New Testament times for making a variety of stone vessels.
 Excavations there have produced examples of all sizes and types, from large stone jars turned on a lathe to cups carved by hand.
-By New Testament times glass was becoming widely used for juglets and bottles.
-(9) Many containers, both large and small, were made of stone.
+By New Testament times, glass was becoming widely used for juglets and bottles.
+(9) Many large and small containers were made of stone.
 Alabaster was easily carved and polished.
-It was especially prized for storage of perfumes (Matthew 26:7; Mark 14:3–4; Luke 7:37).
+It was especially prized for the storage of perfumes (Matthew 26:7; Mark 14:3–4; Luke 7:37).
 (9)